Three Dihedrals Rock Climbing

 , 9+, 1p, 60', bolts & gear.
 Hand crack.

 There are two ways to get to the Dominator area:

 1. Climb up the talus field above the Tyrolean Traverse.
 A dirt path starts at the top of the talus.
 Follow the path uphill a bit until the trail splits.
 Take the left branch, toward Tarot Wall.
 After about 10', a faint trail heads off right, up the hill.
 Follow this path uphill to a big tree at the base of the Dominator wall.

 2. Instead of taking the trail to the left heading toward Tarot Wall, continue up the hill on the right trail branch.
 You'll eventually reach a steep wall with a scooped-out face; this is the route Strange Science.
 Go left and climb up some big boulders to a flat area.
 The Clipboard Area is to the right, and the Dominator wall is just left of that, at a right angle to the Clipboard wall.
 This is the most common approach.

 Dominator wall is rust colored, slightly overhanging and laced with cracks; it's hard to miss.

 To get to Curvilinear, Dihedral One, Common Denominator, and Dihedral Two:

 Use approach #1.
 Start hiking up the hill toward the Dominator area.
 After a short distance, a faint path heads off to the left.
 Take this to get to these routes.
 You'll see a low-angle slab; that's the start of Dihedral One, Common Denominator, and Dihderal Two.
 Go another 50' and uphill a bit to get to Curvilinear.

 See the route descriptions for more details.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Three Dihedrals:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Three Dihedrals: